"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 Tim Ferriss Is an Enneagram Type 1

 Enneagram Type 1, "The Perfectionist," operates from a core belief that the world is imperfect and it is their responsibility to fix it.
-But the deeper layer, the one that drives everything, is the inner critic.
-A relentless internal prosecutor that evaluates every action, every decision, every moment of rest against an impossible standard.
-Not "could this be better?" but "this should be better, and if it isn't, something is wrong with you."
+But the deeper layer, the one that drives everything, is the inner critic — a relentless internal prosecutor that evaluates every action, every decision, every moment of rest against an impossible standard.
+The verdict it hands down is moral, never technical.
+Every shortfall becomes evidence that something is wrong with you.

 This creates the One's characteristic split: moral authority paired with private self-punishment.
 They'll build systems, frameworks, and entire philosophies for living correctly.
 They'll never believe they've followed their own rules well enough.